 Our dining area used to look like this:

-Now, only about 4 (5 maybe?) years after finishing the first set of green curtains, it looks like this:
+taken during one of our birthday celebrations--I think this was H's bday a few years ago Now, only about 4 (5 maybe?) years after finishing the first set of green curtains, it looks like this:

 The saleslady at JoAnn Fabrics was QUITE surprised when I excitedly and confidently asked for 22 yards of this luscious green fabric.
 It IS bright, but I love it.
 I mean I LOVE it!
 It is a heavier weight fabric, smooth, silky and a little bit shiny.
 Seems VERY luxurious.
 I knew it would be the perfect counterpoint to my favorite periwinkle purple-blue walls.
 I think it's pretty stunning!
 I knew that the color would perfectly match this vase: